2010 UEFA Champions League final: Officials

 The referee for the 2010 UEFA Champions League final was Howard Webb, representing The Football Association of England.
 Webb became an international referee in 2005, and took charge of his first UEFA Champions League match in the August of that year, when he officiated the match between Haka and Vålerenga in the second qualifying round.
 His first appointment in the Champions League proper came a year later with the group stage encounter between Steaua București and Lyon on 26 September 2006.
 Prior to the 2010 final, he had refereed a further 17 Champions League matches and nine UEFA Cup matches.
 He was also a referee at UEFA Euro 2008, the 2009 FIFA Confederations Cup, and he was selected to be England's representative at the 2010 FIFA World Cup.

 As usual, the referee was supported by assistant referees and a fourth official from the same country; in the 2010 final, Howard Webb was assisted by Darren Cann and Mike Mullarkey, with Martin Atkinson as the fourth official.

-Broadcasting

-For the first time in the United States, television coverage of the Champions League final was broadcast on a nationwide terrestrial network.
-Affiliates of Fox picked up coverage, beginning with a pre-game show at 14:30 EDT/11:30 PDT.